Yorkshire Terrier Lifespan

 The Yorkshire Terrier has an average lifespan of 11-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Yorkshire Terriers often exceed average lifespan expectations.

-With a typical weight of 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+Size 4-7 lbs and expected lifespan 11-15 yrs; the Yorkshire Terrier comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 The Yorkshire Terrier's reputation in the toy group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Genetic Health Considerations: The Yorkshire Terrier breed has documented susceptibility to dental disease, luxating patella, collapsed trachea.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.